tgalarneau/bms/README.md

 **SETUP**

-It's fairly simple with linux, download a version of *jbdbms-socket.py* or *thornwave-socket.py* or both, use and test data output terminal output, if okay, then via your app manager install *Telegraph, InfluxDB, and Grafana*.
+It's fairly simple with linux, download a version of *jbdbms-socket.py* or *thornwave-socket.py* or both, use and test data output, if okay, then via your app manager install *Telegraph, InfluxDB, and Grafana*.
 The default configurations are okay for both InfluxDB and Grafana.

 For using InfluxDB you need to create a new database and a user with password.